AirshipCMS/Docs/14-Page-Templates.md

 ---

 ## Page Properties:
-The following properties can be rendered on a Page Template:
+The following properties can be rendered on a page template:

 ### `id`